soumya-thoutam/COVID-19-Impact-on-U.S.-Counties-and-Colleges/README.md

-# COVID-19 - Impact on U.S Counties and Colleges
+# COVID-19 - Impact on U.S States and Colleges

 **Business Objective**